Triazenes: Production

 Triazenes are prepared from the N-coupling reaction between diazonium salts and primary or secondary amines.
 The coupling reactions are typically mild, using a base such as sodium acetate, sodium carbonate, or sodium bicarbonate.

 The diazonium reagents are themselves available starting from amines.
 For symmetrical triazenes derived from primary amines, partial diazotization gives a mixture of the original amine and its diazo derivative that then couple with each other.
 For example, 1,3-diphenyltriazene (PhN=N−NHPh) can be made from aniline in a one-pot reaction.
 For asymmetrical triazenes, for example (phenyldiazenyl)pyrrolidine (PhN=N−NC_{4}H_{8}), the phenyldiazonium salt must be pre-made.

 Analogues of Tröger's base containing a symmetric pair of asymmetric triazene side-chains have been obtained similarly.

 Reactions and applications

-Triazenes derived from primary amines engage in tautomerism.
-In the case of symmetric triazenes, the tautomers are identical.

-Triazenes can be converted to diazonium salts.
+Polymeric triazenes are applied as conductive and absorbent materials.

+Triazenes are bidentate ligands, reacting to form either a four-membered ring or a dinuclear 8-membered ring.
+They have been used in the synthesis of cinnoline, functionalized lactams, and coumarins.

+In the presence of protonating or alkylating agents, triazenes decompose into ammonium and diazonium salts.
+For example, triazenes have been used as in situ diazonium in thiophenol synthesis: